UEABIO/physalia-R-course-2023/docs/03-functional-programming.md

 #### Functions with `lapply`

 In this example we define the list to run a function over `numbers`, then write our function as normal.
-Defined like this it is what we call an anonymous function, it has no name and cannot be used outside of this `lapply` function.
+Defined like this it is what we call an **anonymous function**, it has no name and cannot be used outside of this `lapply` function.

 ```r